Basti-Fantasti/opkssh-deployment-tracker/README.md

 - Identity file path
 - SSH agent forwarding setting (when enabled)
 - Timestamp of generation
+- Group filtering option (generate config for specific group or all)

 Click "Download SSH Config" to download the configuration file, which can be:
 - Copied directly into `~/.ssh/config`